DataTalksClub/data-engineering-zoomcamp/projects/README.md

 If you intend to include this project in your portfolio, adding these additional features will definitely help you to stand out from others.

+## Cheating and plagiarism

+Plagiarism in any form is not allowed.
+Examples of plagiarism:

+* Taking somebody's else notebooks and projects (in full or partly) and using it for the capstone project
+* Re-using your own projects (in full or partly) from other courses and bootcamps
+* Re-using your midterm project from ML Zoomcamp in capstone
+* Re-using your ML Zoomcamp from previous iterations of the course

+Violating any of this will result in 0 points for this project.

 ## Resources

 ### Datasets